Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 Activities and Resources

-Fortunately, there are many ways to stay engaged, active, and connected--both with and without technology, and there are many resources available to help people of all ages and abilities find the solutions that will work best for their individual needs.
+Fortunately, there are many ways to stay engaged, active, and connected, and there are resources to help people of all ages and abilities find solutions that work best for their needs.

-There are many tools and resources to help people connect to others and get engaged, but people don't always know where to find them.
-If you like what you're finding here, please share -- you might help someone find exactly what they need.
+If you like what you're finding here, please share — you might help someone find exactly what they need.
 We've created social media posts, graphics, and more to make it easy.

 Find Out If You're At Risk